 The debt securities issued by us and the guarantees issued by our subsidiary guarantors will be structurally subordinated to the claims of the creditors of our operating subsidiaries who are not guarantors of the debt securities.
 Holders of the debt securities will not be creditors of our operating partnerships that have not guaranteed the debt securities.
 The claims to the assets of non-guarantor operating subsidiaries derive from our own partnership interests in those operating subsidiaries.
-Claims of our non-guarantor operating subsidiaries' creditors will generally have priority as to the assets of those operating subsidiaries over our own partnership interest claims and will therefore have priority over the holders of our debt, including the debt securities.
+Claims of our non-guarantor operating subsidiaries over our own partnership interest claims and will therefore have priority over the holders of our debt, including the debt securities.
 Our non-guarantor operating subsidiaries' creditors may include:

 - · general creditors,

-- · trade creditors.
+- · trade creditors,

-- · secured creditors,
+- · secured creditors.

 - · taxing authorities, and

 - · creditors holding guarantees.